josefin-werme/lava-scripts2021/README.md

 #### **conditional.R**
 This is the script used to generate the results for the conditional analyses.
-The script was run on a desktop locally exactly as indicated in the script
+The script was run on a desktop locally exactly as indicated in the script (exact paths and file names may need to be adapted)

 ## Package version
 #### **lava.v0.0.6**